-Definition (FailShot Matrix (FSM)): Let S denote a set of n grid sites (i.e. $S = \{s_1, s_2, ..., s_n\}$).
-Also assume that each element in S is characterized by a set of m attributes (i.e. $A = \{a_1, a_2, ..., a_m\}$).
-These attributes are obtained by the feedback sources described in Section 2.
+by the feedback sources described in Section 2.
 The rows in Table 1 represent the sites while the columns represent the respective attributes.
-The j^{th} attribute of the i^{th} site is denoted as s{ij} .
-The j-th attribute specifies a rating (or score) which characterizes some grid site s_i $(i \le n)$ at a given time moment.
-These ratings are extracted by custom-implemented parsers, which map the respective information to real numerical values in the range [0..1] (1 denotes a higher possibility towards failure).
+The $j^{th}$ attribute of the $i^{th}$ site is denoted as $s{ij}$ .
+The j-th attribute specifies a rating (or score) which characterizes some grid site $s_i$ ( $i \le n$ ) at a given time moment.
+These ratings are extracted by custom-implemented parsers, which map the respective information to real numerics in the range [0..1] (1 denotes a higher possibility towards failure).
 The $m \times n$ table of scores defines the FailShot Matrix (FSM), while a Site Vector is any of the n rows of FSM.

 A graphical illustration for some synthetic example is given in Table 1.
-The figure shows five sites $\{s_1, ..., s_5\}$ where each site is characterized by five attributes: CPU (% of CPU units utilized), DISK (% of storage occupied), QUEUE (% of job queue occupied), NET (% of dropped network packets) and FAIL (% of jobs that don't complete with an "OK" status).
+The figure shows five sites $\{s_1, ..., s_5\}$ where each site is characterized by five attributes: CPU (% of cpu units utilized), DISK (% of storage occupied), QUEUE (% of job queue occupied), NET (% of dropped network packets) and FAIL (% of jobs that don't complete with an "OK" status).

-Definition (FSM Timeseries): A temporal sequence of l FailShot Matrices.
+Definition (FSM Timeseries): A temporal sequence of l FailShot Matrices defines an FSM Timeseries of order l.

-Keeping a history of the failure state for various prior time instances is important as it enables the automatic post-analysis of the dimensions that contributed to a given failure, enables the prediction of failures and others (Section 6 provides an overview).
+Keeping a history of the failure state for various prior time instances is important as it enables the automatic post-analysis of the dimensions that contributed to a given failure, enables the prediction of failures and others.
 It is important to notice that the FSM timeseries can be stored incrementally in order to reduce the amount of storage required to keep the matrix on disk.
 Nevertheless, even the most naive storage plan of storing each FSM in its entirety, is still much more storage efficient than keeping the raw html/text sources provided by the feedback sources.
 In constructing FailBase, described in Section 4, we found that the FSM representation saves us approximately 350GB of storage per month.